The Don (Nas song): Synopsis

 The video begins with a shot of a yacht out on water, which then segues to an image of the Statue of Liberty: the words "Nas" and "The Don" have been superimposed in mid-air on the left and right-hand sides of the statue respectively.
 After quickly moving between various images of New York City, Nas is shown sitting at a table at an open-air restaurant with a female, at which point he raps the opening lyrics of the song.
 Again, the video moves rapidly between images, this time addressing Nas' lifestyle, with shots of sunglasses, jackets and shirts all featured.
 Shortly following this, Nas is escorted into a white Rolls-Royce, wearing a white suit.
-He is then shown standing in a ring of fire set up on the ground, whilst continuing to recite lyrics from the song.
+He is then shown standing in a ring of fire set up on the ground, while continuing to recite lyrics from the song.

 The video then continues to alternate between three different settings: Nas' journey in the Rolls-Royce, during which he is driven around New York; him standing in the ring of fire, performing lyrics from the song; and him sitting in a club, surrounded by several women, also performing lyrics from the song.
 Black-and-white shots are then shown of Nas performing at a concert, with many fans shown supporting him.
 Finally, the video ends with several aerial shots of New York City, and an image of the letter "N" burned into the ground.